Benedicta-Onyekwere/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - I saw the raven because it was loud. → [Time] [Subject] [Object] [Verb] [Reason] [Subject] [Verb].

 ### Clues and Considerations
-- try and provide a non-nested bulleted list
+- try and provide a non-nested bulleted list.
 - talk about the vocabulary but try to leave out the japanese words because the student can refer to the vocabulary table.

 <example>